brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   # ...
 ```

-The number of stages must divide the number of GPUs, so that DeepSpeed automatically creates several parallel pipelines of with the same stages, and distributes them across GPUs.
+The number of pipeline stages must divide the number of GPUs, so that DeepSpeed automatically creates several parallel pipelines with the same stage count, and distributes them across GPUs.

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/GPT-lite-DeepSpeed/GPT_pipelining_2.png"/>

 {: style="text-align:center; font-size: small;"}
 "An illustration of how DeepSpeed will train a batch with eight micro-batches using hybrid two-way data parallelism and two-stage pipeline parallelism.
 GPUs 0 and 2 are arranged in a pipeline and will alternate forward (F) and backward (B) passes.
 They will then all-reduce (AR) gradients with their data parallel counterparts, GPUs 1 and 3, respectively.
 Finally, the two pipeline stages update their model weights".
-This is the 1F1B default pipeline algorithm.
+This is the 1F1B pipeline algorithm.
 Source: [DeepSpeed pipelining documentation](https://www.deepspeed.ai/tutorials/pipeline/)

-Now we expose the pipeline parallelism in our model by creating a method `to_layers()` in our `GPTlite` model that returns the sequence of actions to be executed.
+DeepSpeed supports pipeline parallelism on any sequence of network blocks in a `nn.Sequential` container or `list`.
+The can be then broken into pipeline states.
+So we expose the pipeline parallelism in our model by creating a method `to_layers()` in `GPTlite`, that returns the sequence of actions to be executed.
 Note that `to_layers()` follows the same order as the `forward` pass of `GPTlite`, and that `self.blocks` is of type `nn.Sequential`:

 ```python
 ### gptlite.py